 📌 Don’t read books and novels of Italian classics (particularly those published by late-nineteenth- or early-twentieth-century authors): they may well be written in old Italian, making them difficult to understand and of little benefit to a foreign reader.

-In fact, you could learn words and phrases from an Italian that haven’t been spoken in a long time and are no longer used.
+In fact, you could learn words and phrases from Italian that haven’t been spoken in a long time and are no longer used.

 🔍 What graded level Italian books should I choose?